-Interest earnings for the first half of the year started out low but gained strength in the second quarter, with revenues higher than projections and the three year average.
-The budgeted interest earnings for FY 2017/18 reflect higher cash on hand compared to the 3-year average.
-The interest earnings rate was lower than budgeted, but has slowly been moving upward for several months, and finally reached the budgeted level in December.
-Long term, the rates are anticipated to increase as investments mature and are reinvested in higher rate securities.
+Interest earnings for the fourth quarter were significantly higher than expectations because of higher than budgeted interest rates and higher than normal cash on hand.
+The interest earnings rate has slowly been moving upward all year, passing the budgeted rate in December and continuing to increase in the second half of the year.
+Long term, the rates are anticipated to continue to increase as investments mature and are reinvested in higher rate securities.

 The Local Agency Investment Fund (LAIF) rate is provided in the Investment Interest Rate by Month chart as a benchmark to evaluate District earnings from investments with the County's investment pool.
+For this fiscal year, the County's investment pool earnings have lagged slightly behind LAIF rate.